Ovid/code-cutnpaste/README.md

 The above code has on 40% of its lines containing word (`qr/\w/`) characters, and thus will not be reported.

+## `cache_dir`

+By default, we cache "deparsed" versions of the code in `<$ENV{HOME}/.cutnpaste`>.
+You can use this attribute to specify a different cache directory.

+## `show_warnings`

+A boolean.
+If true, will display some internal warnings when trying to deparse files.
+It's used for debugging, but you may find it useful.
+Largely gets triggered when you try to search for duplicates in a file that you already have in memory, or when the file in question cannot otherwise be deparsed.

+## `ignore`

+Takes an arrayref of regular expressions.
+Blocks of code matching _any_ of the regular expressions will not be reported as duplicates.

 # TODO

 - Add Levenstein edit distance